Illustration: Cover of DER SPIEGEL, Nr.6, 2017

 The US would not survive a second term of Trumpism – and neither would Europe and the world.
 In conclusion, I can only encourage my American friends in November: Vote, vote and vote!
 Hopefully, you can end the dystopian nightmare.
 We dearly need a progressive, optimistic, cosmopolitan and democratic America.

-If COVID can be controlled by vaccinations, hopefully by next year, I would love to fly to the US again, visit the MIT Digital Learning Lab, network, attend Burning Man and drive down Highway One with my dearest friends.
+If COVID can be controlled by vaccinations, hopefully during 2021, I would love to fly to the US again, visit the MIT Digital Learning Lab, network, attend Burning Man and drive down Highway One with my dearest friends.
 I am looking forward to this time.
 For now, however, I see a rocky road ahead.
 I expect violence to break out in November since Trump will not admit defeat, even if he clearly loses the election.
 Brace for impact.
-He will attempt everything in his power to undermine the legitimacy of the upcoming elections by what he can do best: by spreading lies, creating confusion and instigating mayhem.
+He will attempt everything in his power to undermine the legitimacy of the upcoming elections by what he can do best: by spreading falsehoods, creating confusion and instigating mayhem.